Buffalo Bills vs. Indianapolis Colts NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Home and road insights

-- Buffalo is 3-1 against the spread, and 3-1 overall, at home this season.
+- At home this season, Buffalo is 3-1 against the spread and 3-1 overall.

-- The Bills are unbeaten ATS (3-0) as 7-point favorites or more at home.
+- At home, the Bills are unbeaten ATS (3-0) as 7-point favorites or greater.

-- In four home games this season, Buffalo has hit the over once.
+- Buffalo has hit the over once in four home games this year.

-- Indianapolis is 3-1 against the spread, and 2-2 overall, away from home.
+- Away from home, Indianapolis is 3-1 against the spread, and 2-2 overall.

-- This season, in four road games, Indianapolis has hit the over three times.
+- This season, in four away games, Indianapolis has hit the over three times.

 Powered by Data Skrive.